stenwt/magicmirror-helm/README.md

 $ helm upgrade magicmirror -i .
 ```

-The above command deploys MagicMirror on the Kubernetes cluster in a sample configuration.
+The above command deploys MagicMirror on the Kubernetes cluster in a default configuration (with default modules).
-It contains 2 foreign modules as example, [MyCovid19](https://github.com/sdetweil/MyCovid19) will run out of the box, [MMM-DarkSkyForecast](https://github.com/jclarke0000/MMM-DarkSkyForecast) needs an api key (without it remains in `loading ...` state).

 # Uninstalling the chart